araffin/robotics-rl-srl/README.md

 ### Plot Learning Curve

-To plot a learning curve from logs, you have to pass path to the experiment log folder:
+To plot a learning curve from logs in visdom, you have to pass path to the experiment log folder:
 ```
 python -m replay.plot --log-dir /logs/raw_pixels/ppo2/18-03-14_11h04_16/
 ```